gndrmnn/nodepool/doc/source/configuration.rst

 Both `boot-timeout` and `launch-timeout` keys are optional.
 The `boot-timeout` key defaults to 60 seconds and `launch-timeout` key will default to 3600 seconds.

+The optional `networks` section may be used to specify custom Neutron networks that get attached to each node.
+You can specify Neutron networks using either the `net-id` or `net-label`.
+If only the `net-label` is specified the network UUID is automatically queried via the Nova os-tenant-networks API extension (this requires that the cloud provider has deployed this extension).

 The `availability-zones` key is optional.
 Without it nodepool will rely on nova to schedule an availability zone.
 If it is provided the value